The 15 Best Corn Mazes in Georgia (Haunted Mazes, Kids Mazes & More)

 They lean into their history with the show by offering a non-spooky Escape Woods Adventure escape room in the cabin, as well as several scary escape rooms.

-Visitors to the corn maze can book these challenging adventures separately if they’re looking for a spooky adrenaline rush during the Halloween season.
+Visitors to the GA corn maze can book these challenging adventures separately if they’re looking for a spooky adrenaline rush during the Halloween season.

 READ MORE: The 24 Best Pumpkin Patches in Georgia to Visit